AP source: Cavs making progress in trade for Lakers' Rondo

 Rondo is under contract for this season at $2.6 million, and the Cavs have a trade exception that could absorb his salary.

-Cavs reserve guard Kevin Pangos made his first career start against the Wizards.
+Cavs reserve guard Kevin Pangos made his first career start against the Wizards, and finished with two points and six assists in 24 minutes.

+Pangos, who spent the past six seasons playing in Europe, is having to take over running Cleveland’s offense with little practice time.

+“It’s not an easy situation by any means,” coach J.B.
+Bickerstaff said after the loss in Washington.
+“He’s up for the challenge.
+He’s just gotta keep going out there and competing, and you’ll see him catch his rhythm and figure out his spots within the team.”

 Rubio had a positive effect on Cleveland’s young players, especially guard Darius Garland, who is currently in health and safety protocols.